lackhove/lackhove.github.io/content/blog/selfhosting/index.md

 There is probably a more elegant solution to this problem, but I actually have never had any issues in five years or even wasted a thought on this, so why change it.

+## Further topics

+Besides the base OS and the podman configuration, there are a few additional componets i hav ein place for reducing maintenance and complexity.
+As reverse proxy i prefer [Traefik](https://doc.traefik.io/traefik/) for its excellent documentation, simple letsencrypt integration and simple setup (yes, you read that right).

-The next issue was related to DynDNS.
-There simply was (or still is?) no DynDNS client available that had proper IPv6 support, so I had to build my own [tiny IPv6 DynDNS updater](https://gitlab.com/lackhove/ddupdate), but this is probably worth a separate article.
+One issue i had to solve was DynDNS.
+There simply was (or still is?) no DynDNS client available that had proper IPv6 support, so I had to build my own [tiny IPv6 DynDNS updater](https://gitlab.com/lackhove/ddupdate).
+A crucial ingredient for a reliable selfhosting setup is of course backups.
+I run nightly, incremental off-site backups using [duplicacy](https://github.com/gilbertchen/duplicacy) and a [bespoke automation](https://gitlab.com/lackhove/superdup).
+But both topics are probably worth separate articles.

-## Next Steps
+## Next Steps and Conclusions

 As with any self-hosting setup, you are never finished.

-...
+One thing i should probably get sorted out is moving mdadm notifications into a container.
+I am already using scrutiny for monitoring my HDDs SMART status, so right now i just hope for someone to implement [the feature request](https://github.com/AnalogJ/scrutiny/issues/415).
+Another issue is nextcloud, which is one of the most important applications i host but requires attention due to something breaking every few months.

+Im am not going to bore you with a list of services i am running, instead, i think its more interesting to metnion what i am not running: Email and this website.
+Why?
+Email is just too essential and at the same time too complicated to properly to set up and maintain, especially for my whole family.
+Instead, i just rely on the service by my domain registrar.
+Similarly, i dont see the benefit in hosting a public website, wehere everything is public anyway, so you have downloaded this html from github pages.
+This is the final building block to reducing complexity in selfhosting: Knowing what not to host.